DRives29/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img width="1600" height="1000" alt="Compute infrastructure 2" src="https://github.com/user-attachments/assets/644bd157-9473-4b07-941f-6bdd783c80c7" />

 The resource group is called AD‑Lab‑RG.
 The VM’s name is DC‑1.
 Make sure the Region stays the same.
-Administrator account: conjure an username and pair it with a sturdy password.
+For the administrator account create a username and pair it with a memorable and strong password.
 During the configuration process any incoming Remote Desktop Protocol traffic, on port 3389 is permitted.
 Keep cycling through the step until the UI finally surfaces a Review and Create prompt then jump straight into the solitary Create operation.
 That machine will serve as your Domain Controller.
 Pick a size that lets the roles install quickly.

 <img width="1096" height="769" alt="create virtual machine 1" src="https://github.com/user-attachments/assets/eb1630c7-392f-447e-83d3-0259d93d9861" />
 Create a resource group named AD‑Lab‑RG.
 Additionally create a VM named DC‑1.